Plantera

 Sound 6

-Graphics: Bright, colorful and quite charming.
+Graphics: The visuals are bright, colorful, and quite charming.

 Summary 7.0 Good